short-pixel-optimizer/shortpixel-image-optimiser/readme.txt

     Yes you can.
     We offer 100 free image optimization credits each month.
 Exceeding the monthly free quota will pause the optimization process till the quota is reset or extended by buying one of our plans.

-= Can I optimise images that aren't in Media Library? =
+= Can I optimize images that aren't in Media Library? =
     Absolutely.
     You can actually optimize any image you have on your site regardless of its place.
-You just need to add - in the Advanced section of the ShortPixel Settings - the folders where the images you want to optimise are located and ShortPixel will work its magic and do the rest.
+You just need to add - in the Advanced section of the ShortPixel Settings - the folders where the images you want to optimize are located and ShortPixel will work its magic and do the rest.

 = Can I optimize images that are both past and new? =
     Sure!